Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Results

-For Methods A and B, unbiased variances and spread-error ratios (relative to those achieved using a true population climatology) can be recovered with unbiased estimators that account for the sample size of the reference climatology.
+For Methods A and B, unbiased variances and spread-error ratios (relative to those achieved using a true population climatological mean) can be recovered with unbiased estimators that account for the sample size of the reference climatology.
 However, this method is diagnostic only and does not modify total anomaly variance, ensemble spread, or anomaly-based forecast probabilities.
 It will introduce inconsistencies such that forecast configurations that optimise unbiased anomaly-based spread-error diagnostics are not optimal for other metrics of probabilistic skill, and vice versa.

-Furthermore, the unbiased estimators require that reference climatologies are constructed from statistically independent ensemble means (or statistically independent observations).
+Furthermore, the unbiased estimators require that reference climatological means are constructed from statistically independent ensemble means (or statistically independent observations).
 However, real-time forecast anomalies from the operational ECMWF subseasonal ensemble forecasting system are specified relative to a model climate that uses all reforecast dates within a one-week window of the current day and month of the real-time forecast.
 In this case, the use of data from adjacent forecasts means that samples are unlikely to be independent.

-An elegant alternative is to construct forecast anomalies separately for each member (methods C and D), which ensures that forecast and verification anomalies are defined relative to reference climatologies with the same sampling uncertainty.
-This approach has no impact on forecast ensemble means or deterministic scores but systematically modifies ensemble variance in such a way that anomaly-based spread-error ratios are unbiased without any explicit correction for climatology sample size.
+An elegant alternative is to construct forecast anomalies separately for each member (methods C and D), which ensures that forecast and verification anomalies are defined relative to reference climatological means with the same sampling uncertainty.
+This approach has no impact on forecast ensemble means but systematically modifies ensemble variance in such a way that anomaly-based spread-error ratios are unbiased without any explicit correction for climatology sample size.
 Futhermore, in a perfectly reliable ensemble scenario, methods C and D provide more reliable anomaly forecasts due to the improved statistical consistency of forecast and verification anomalies.

 The impacts on probablistic skill in a perfectly reliable ensemble are illustrated in figure \ref{fig:crps_perfect_ens}, which summarizes differences in CRPS for anomalies calculated using methods B and D. For a 20-year reforecast period, the differences in CRPS are extremely small when the underlying ensemble is perfectly reliable.
 The impacts are clearer in a 5-year reforecast, where the unbiased spread-error ratio using method D translates to small ($<$ 0.5\%) but consistent improvements to CRPS (figure \ref{fig:crps_perfect_ens}).
 These results do not translate directly to real reforecasts verified against reanalysis data (figure \ref{fig:crps_real_ens}).
 Although some variables (e.g. 200 hPa temperature) show evidence for improvements to CRPS using method D compared to method B, other variables are degraded.
 This is because the underlying forecasts are not perfectly reliable.